tipsi2022/Stock-Market-Analysis/README.md

 * Calculation of Moving Averages
 * Calculation of Momentum Indicators
 * Extraction of Closing Prices of other Tickers(Google, Mircrosoft, Amazon, Facebook)
-* Calculating Returns of Target Variable and Other Tickers.
+* Calculating of Returns for Target Variable and Other Tickers.
   - Formulae for Returns = (close(t)/close(t - 1)) - 1
+* Calculation of Change in Volume for Target Variable
+  - Formulae for Change in Volume = Volume(t)/Volume(t - 1)

 ### Feature Engineering References:-
 - https://towardsdatascience.com/in-12-minutes-stocks-analysis-with-pandas-and-scikit-learn-a8d8a7b50ee7
 - https://www.investopedia.com/terms/v/volume.asp